Catholic NABRE Bibles: Which One?

 St Mary’s Press:

-Primarily a provider of Religious Education materials, St. Mary’s sells the NABRE in the Catholic Youth Bible and other teen-oriented devotional/pastoral editions.
+Primarily a provider of Religious Education materials, St. Mary’s sells the NABRE in the Catholic Youth Bible and other teen-oriented devotional/pastoral editions, which for some reason offer explanatory notes skeptical of traditional interpretations.
 They also sell the elegantly styled Anselm Academic Study Bible (paperback or ebook only), which augments the NABRE annotations with about 100 pages of additional study content, packaged in a very attractive layout, albeit using typeface on the smallish side.
 The Anselm study edition seems a bit overpriced given the limited editorial additions, but is one of the more nicely formatted editions available.
-Be careful what you order on this site, as they sell very similar-looking products in various translations (NABRE, NRSV, GNT/TEV).
-The website seems more focused on the visuals of childish graphics than in conveying clear information.
-You might do better elsewhere.
+Be careful what you order on this site, as they sell very similar-looking products in various translations (NABRE, NRSV, GNT/TEV), not to mention their trafficking in dubiously appropriate editorial commentary.

 Subscribe